joergboe/MakeItSimple/README.md

 **Features**

-* The makefile in this project builds one executable from cpp source- and header-files in the project directory.
+* The [Makefile](ProjectInPlaceBuild/Makefile) builds one executable from cpp source- and header-files in the project directory.
 * Automatic header dependencies are created.
 * The list of source files and dependables is automatically created.